-As far as I can tell from a brief search online there is no list of the most influential Charismatic churches in America.
+As far as I can tell from a brief search online there is no list of the most influential Pentecostal or Charismatic churches in America.
 Therefore, I’m going to give it a shot.
 There is a whole lot that I don’t know about, so I look forward to input from people out there.
 Also, size and influence are different.
 Think about things like:

 - How much they are a leader in defining a certain aspect or vision of Christianity?